DineshRout779/levelZero-triangleQuiz/README.md

 # levelZero-triangleQuiz
-How to much do you know about traingles?
+How much do you know about traingles?